MicrosoftDocs/fabric-docs/docs/data-factory/connector-lakehouse-copy-activity.md

     - **File format**: Select your file format from the drop-down list.
 Select **Settings** to configure the file format.
 For settings of different file formats, refer to articles in [Supported format](#supported-format) for detailed information.
     - Under **Advanced**, you can specify the following fields:
       - **Copy behavior**: Defines the copy behavior when the source is files from a file-based data store.
-You can choose **Add Dynamic content**, **None**, **Flatten hierarchy**, or **Preserve hierarchy** as your copy behavior.
+You can choose **Flatten hierarchy**, **Merge files**, **Preserve hierarchy**, or **Add Dynamic content** as your copy behavior.
 The configuration of each setting is：
-        - **Add dynamic content**: To specify an expression for a property value, select **Add dynamic content**.
-This field opens the expression builder where you can build expressions from supported system variables, activity output, functions, and user-specified variables or parameters.
-For more information about the expression language, go to [Expressions and functions](/azure/data-factory/control-flow-expression-language-functions).
-        - **None**: Choose this selection to not use any copy behavior.
         - **Flatten hierarchy**: All files from the source folder are in the first level of the destination folder.
 The destination files have autogenerated names.
+        - **Merge files**: Merges all files from the source folder to one file.
+If the file name is specified, the merged file name is the specified name.
+Otherwise, it's an auto-generated file name.

         - **Preserve hierarchy**: Preserves the file hierarchy in the target folder.
 The relative path of a source file to the source folder is identical to the relative path of a target file to the target folder.
+        - **Add dynamic content**: To specify an expression for a property value, select **Add dynamic content**.
+This field opens the expression builder where you can build expressions from supported system variables, activity output, functions, and user-specified variables or parameters.
+For more information about the expression language, go to [Expressions and functions](/azure/data-factory/control-flow-expression-language-functions).

           :::image type="content" source="./media/connector-lakehouse/copy-behavior.png" alt-text="Screenshot showing copy behavior." lightbox="./media/connector-lakehouse/copy-behavior.png":::